petsc/petsc/doc/developers/contributing/pipelines.rst

    Error in compiling the source code.

-You can download the ``configure.log`` file to find the problem by using the "Browse" button and following the paths to the configure file.
+You can download the ``configure.log`` file to find the problem using the "Browse" button and following the paths to the configure file.

 .. figure:: /images/developers/pipeline-configure.png
    :align: center